Leslie & Abigail Wexner

 From 2005 through July 2012, Mrs. Wexner served as chair of the board of directors for Nationwide Children’s Hospital.
 Under Mrs. Wexner’s leadership, Nationwide Children’s completed the largest pediatric expansion in our nation’s history and has been named to U.S. News & World Report’s America’s Best Hospitals list every year since 2006.

 Prior to moving to Columbus, she practiced law from 1987 to 1992 with the London and New York offices of Davis Polk & Wardwell.
 She is a graduate of the Dwight School, New York City; Barnard College at Columbia University, Magna Cum Laude and Phi Beta Kappa; and New York University School of Law.

-Mrs. Wexner is married to Leslie H. Wexner, chairman and founder of LBrands, Inc. They are the parents of four children, ranging in age from seventeen to twenty one years of age.
+Mrs. Wexner is married to Leslie H. Wexner, chairman and founder of L Brands, Inc. They are the parents of four children, ranging in age from twenty-one to twenty-five years of age.

 NEWS / EVENTS